 - By 2019, 90% of native cloud IaaS providers will be forced out of the current market by the Amazon Web Services (AWS) / Microsoft duopoly

 - By 2020 – 90% of organizations will adopt hybrid infrastructure management capabilities.

 While early cloud adopters have leveraged cloud-based IaaS, the power of accelerating development and agility is in PaaS – the role-based access controls, network management services and other management services like managing VMs and storage.

 Azure Stack comes ready for velocity and scale with PaaS.
 At the time of launch, Network World’s Rand Morimoto took a deep dive into the Azure Stack, and wrote Truly Understanding Microsoft’s Azure Stack, where he noted,

 “Moving from IaaS to PaaS will likely require some changes of (inefficient) code running on the overhead laden redundant systems, to a more broadly scalable PaaS model, but once you make the changes, you can now scale and distribute your application (up and down) based on your needs.”

 Microsoft commissioned Forrester Research to study the potential return on investment (ROI) that enterprises might realize by shifting their application development and deployment to Azure PaaS.
 In their study, they wrote,

 “PaaS allows customers to focus on application innovation without the complexity of building and maintaining the underlying infrastructure, and removes the need to perform many IT tasks like patching, networking, and server management.”

 Want to know more about Hybrid cloud services?
 Connect with us today.
-And we invite you to explore how Atmosera case studies on how to use Azure’s Public and Hybrid cloud services today in our Case Study section. atmosera.com/solutions
+And we invite you to explore how Atmosera case studies on how to use Azure’s Public and Hybrid cloud services today in our Case Study section. atmosera.com/cloud-solutions